zenparsing/js-classes-1.1/README.md

 ## Overview

-This proposal borrows the concept of private symbols, as proposed [here](https://github.com/zenparsing/proposal-private-symbols).
+This proposal borrows the concept of private symbols, as proposed [here](https://github.com/zenparsing/proposal-private-symbols), but there are a few differences.
+Private symbols will not be directly accessible to user-land code at all. `Object.assign` and operator `...` will not be affected by the private symbol implementation, as they only affect enumerable keys. `Object.seal` will not be affected by the private symbol implementation, as the private container is sealed immediately after initialization. `Object.freeze` will not be affected by the private symbol implementation, as it doesn't currently affect accessor properties, which remain the only "values" exposed on the object that may still change value after freezing.

 Many attempts to create a form of data privacy have been attempted, but all save for private-symbols have failed to create privacy in a way that preserves the functionality of Proxy in the presence of private data.
 However, private-symbols introduces limitations of its own.
 Due to the fact that private symbols are themselves 1st class values in ES, developers would have the ability to monkey-patch code containing private symbols and expose the corresponding properties to the public.
 This is a violation of hard private, but not one that is insurmountable.
 With this proposal, private symbols are a mere implementation detail that provides the ability to create properties who's name is unknown and unretrievable on any object.
 Using this capability, the engine will be able to hide data on an object without fear that a developer can manipulate that data through any means other than provided for in this document.

 ### New products of `class`